League table

 How diverse and inclusive is Nottingham Trent University?

-Nearly one third of students are from ethnic minorities and 13.5 per cent are from deprived areas (both 52nd), but overall NTU sits outside the upper half of our social inclusion index for England and Wales, in 84th place.
-Efforts to widen participation include outreach work with local school pupils from year 5-13.
+More than a third of students are from ethnic minorities and 15.7 per cent are from deprived areas (both in the top 50), but overall NTU sits outside the upper half of our social inclusion index, in 79th place.
+Efforts to widen participation include outreach work with local school pupils from Year 5 to 13.
 Some NTU students provide classroom support and one-to-one literacy coaching for pupils who receive free school meals.

 Everything you need to know about scholarships and bursaries at Nottingham Trent University